ysyk2021/mastering-conflict-resolution/src/chapter-9.md

-# Chapter 9: Conflict Resolution Strategies in the Workplace

 Conflict resolution is an essential skill for creating a productive and healthy workplace environment.
 In this chapter, we will explore steps for resolving workplace conflict, strategies for promoting a culture of conflict resolution in the workplace, and best practices for maintaining healthy workplace relationships.